ZENYXbyRY/Zenyx-jsc-/README.md

     <div class="modal-content">
       <div class="order-confirmation">
         <h2>🎉 Order Placed Successfully!</h2>
+        <h4> send screenshot of this page and the payment of the order to 9717238838 </h4>
         <p>Thank you for your purchase.
 Your order has been received.</p>

         <div class="order-details">